 Besides text, she works mostly in video and installation and sometimes in painting and printmaking.
 Something she hastily photoshopped as a joke wound up on the cover of the architecture magazine Bauwelt.

-She studies English at the University of Chicago, where she's a Neubauer fellow, and once graduated from Harvard University with highest honors in literature and studio art.
+She is currently a Neubauer Distinguished Doctoral fellow, and previously graduated from Harvard University with highest honors in literature and studio art.
 Before Chicago, she lived in Berlin, where she researched hacktivism.

 She can be reached at lily.scherlis [at] gmail.com, or you can tweet at her